 Though there's some dispute over the claim, Houdini is often recognized as the first person to ever make a controlled flight in a powered plane on Australian soil.
 The flight took place on March 18, 1910, in Diggers Rest, which is near Melbourne.
 In June, 1920, it was reported that Houdini was even making plans to embark upon what would have been the first transatlantic flight from Paris to New York.
 The plans, unfortunately, never materialized.

-8. Houdini could also escape from copyright restrictions.
+8. Harry Houdini could also escape from copyright restrictions.

 By 1912, Houdini added another act to his routine: the escape from the infamous "Chinese water torture cell," where the magician would be lowered upside-down into a water-filled tank while his feet were locked in stocks.
 It was a hit with crowds, and despite the overwhelming danger, Houdini repeatedly performed the stunt without a hitch.
 In fact, he was the only one who could legally perform this death-defying act.
 That's because Houdini found a way to copyright the cell routine in a pretty ingenious way.
 Since you couldn't copyright magic tricks, he first performed this escape as part of a one-act play called Houdini Upside Down!
 Well, you can copyright a play, and by incorporating the cell escape into the script, he was allowed to copyright the effect and would actively sue anyone who tried to imitate the stunt.

-9. Although the Chinese Water Torture Cell didn't do him in, one of his performances nearly did.
+9. Although the Chinese Water Torture Cell didn't do harry Houdini in, one of his performances nearly did.

 In 1915, Houdini was buried in a pit with just dirt shoveled right on top of him for a stunt in Santa Ana, California.
 While trying to dig his way out, he started to panic and use up his precious air.
 He tried to call for help, but that's not exactly the easiest thing to do while covered in mounds of dirt.
 Finally, his hand broke the surface, and he was pulled to safety, where he promptly passed out.
 He later wrote that "The weight of the earth is killing."

-10. You can still see one of his most famous stunts.
+10. You can still see one of harry Houdini's most famous stunts.